Burn Injuries

 Serious burns can change a life in seconds.
 Surgeries, painful treatment, and missed work can stack up fast, along with medical bills and insurance pressure in Anchorage and across Alaska.

 At Rosano Law, the focus is on civil litigation and personal injury cases for people with life-altering harm.
-Led by Attorney Lisa Rosano with 20+ years of experience, the firm offers a free, no-obligation consultation when contacting a burn injury attorney in Anchorage.
+Led by Attorney Lisa Rosano with over 20 years of experience, the firm offers a free, no-obligation consultation when contacting a burn injury attorney in Anchorage.
 The case is reviewed, and a strategy is built under Alaska law.

-Why Burn Survivors Turn To Us
+Why Anchorage Burn Survivors Turn To Us

 Burn injuries often require repeated surgeries, skin grafts, long hospital stays, and specialized care, with scarring, loss of movement, and emotional trauma common.
 These cases demand a team that can prove complex medical issues, calculate long-term costs, and present the full impact to an insurance company or jury.

-Rosano Law has more than two decades of experience handling high-stakes claims, including catastrophic injuries and wrongful death, with millions recovered in verdicts and settlements (results vary by case).
-Attorney Lisa Rosano personally reviews each case, draws on civil litigation and criminal defense experience when incidents involve parallel investigations, and builds claims to fit Alaska’s comparative fault rules, insurance requirements, and damages standards with trial-ready preparation.
+Furthermore, Attorney Lisa Rosano personally reviews each case, draws on civil litigation and criminal defense experience when incidents involve parallel investigations, and builds claims to fit Alaska’s comparative fault rules, insurance requirements, and damages standards with trial-ready preparation.

 Common Causes Of Burn Injuries